-- ▶ Students review the Research Plan Part 2, and use the previous lesson's homework and assessment to journal about their research progress and next steps. - Student responses will vary by individual research question/problem-based question, but look for students to use the language of the Research Plan when reflecting on their research progress and next steps. - (i) Instruct students to continue the Research Journal started in Lesson 2.
+- Students review the Research Plan Part 2, and use the previous lesson's homework and assessment to journal about their research progress and next steps. - Student responses will vary based on their individual research questions/problems and research conducted.
+Students should use the language of the Research Plan. - Instruct students to continue the Research Journal started in Lesson 2.
 Students can write on separate sheets of paper or in a notebook and keep the Research Journal in the Research Portfolio.